kty990/VideoEditor/README.md

 To use this program as a standalone executable, run this: `pip install pyinstaller` *(if you haven't already)* and then navigate to a local directory containing this program's code and run this: `pyinstaller --onefile ./src/index.py`

-To use this program without creating a standalone executable, simply run `src/index.py`
+To use this program without creating a standalone executable, simply run `python ./src/index.py` in your terminal, or run the file located in `VideoEditor > src > index.py`

 ## How it works